CO2 as the Primary Driver of Climate Change During the Phanerozoic

 GMST is set by a balance between incoming absorb solar radiation (ASR) and outgoing longwave radiation (OLR).
 ASR is affected by changes in how much sunlight reaches the earth (solar variability), where and when sunlight reaches the earth (orbital cycles) and how much is reflected vs absorbed (albedo).
 Outside influences can also at least theoretically play a role in affecting process on earth (galactic cosmic rays) that could change how much incoming solar is absorbed.
 OLR is affected by the greenhouse effect (greenhouse gases and high altitude clouds).
 What geologists have discovered is that Earth's temperature history does not make sense if you try to explain it only with variability in ASR.
 We're far enough away from the Sun that it cannot heat the planet to the temperatures we experience, even if nearly all the solar energy the Earth receives is absorbed.
 Earth's temperature history only makes sense when allowing for changes on the OLR side of the energy balance equation.
 And this is not all that difficult to show.

-ASR: Solar, Orbital and Albedo-Related Influences
+ASR: Solar and Albedo-Related Influences

 Solar Variability

 However, the Earth is so far away from the Sun that even at the Sun's current brightness (1361 W/m^2) our planet should be a giant snowball.
-With a current value for Earth's albedo of 0.3, the Earth's effective temperature is currently about 255 K (-18°C), but the Sun's brightness was only about 972 W/m^2 when Earth was formed, so the Earth's effective temperature (assuming the same albedo) would be 235K (-38°C) then.
+With a current value for Earth's albedo of 0.3, the Earth's effective temperature is currently about 255 K (-18°C), but the Sun's brightness was only about 972 W/m^2 when Earth was formed, so the Earth's effective temperature (assuming the same albedo) would have been 235K (-38°C) then.
 So if the Earth was governed solely by changes in TSI, we should have always been a giant snowball in space.

 Albedo